asimihsan/computersecuritytips_info/content/posts/two-factor-authentication.md

 website.
 Even if a hacker guesses your password or hacks the website's passwords, it very unlikely they will also have access to your phone.

-A password is something you know.
-A phone is something you have.
-By setting up a website to only recognize you based on both something you know and something you have, you are using two-factor authentication (2FA).
+A password is **something you know**.
+A phone is **something you have**.
+By setting up a website to only recognize you based on both something you know and something you have, you are using **two-factor authentication (2FA)**.
 The first factor is your password, and the second factor is your phone number.

 TODO